WA6HXG/MMDVM-Nextion-Screen-Layouts/README.md

 1.3 Added Last Heard Talk Group to right of Last Heard Station.
 1.4 Fixed a typo.
 1.5 Adjusted "t0bis" and "t2bis" text field Y position, was covering bevel in background.
-1.6 Fixes some errors on the NXDN page and edited background graphics.
+1.6 Fixes some errors on the NXDN page, edited background graphics, and optimized code.

 File explanation...